lifeifei/oche_dev/README.md

 $ ./provision_get.sh training  # get terraform modules for provision
 $ SSH_KEY_NAME=[ssh_key_pair_name]  ./provision_plan.sh training  # create provision plan
 $ SSH_KEY_NAME=[ssh_key_pair_name]  APPLY=true ./provision_plan.sh training  # apply provision plan
-$ # When above steps finishes, it sets up the resources in AWS including a ECS cluster ready for deploy services
+$ #Also make sure the EC2 instances are up before you move forward (to be improved)

-$ ./deploy.sh training 1 # 1 is the build number
+$ ./deploy.sh training 1 # 1 is the build number, it will take about 5 minutes as it will drain the connection from the task first
 $ ./verify.sh training 1 # verify the app is running with the specified build number
 ```